Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Scripts/Test-Scripts.md

 ## Approval Response

-A approval response can be triggered when testing a Commerce Hub integration in the sandbox environment by entering any `total` in the `amount` object under $5,000 using the test cards below.
+A approval response can be triggered by entering any `total` in the `amount` object under $5,000 using the test cards below.

 | Card Type | Card Number | Expiration Date | Security Code |
 | ----- | ---- | ----------- | ------------ |